kehoffbin/lazy-dog/doc/overview.md

 ```
 mod FileName::
 ```
-is implicitly added at the top, where FileName is the PascalCase-ified version of the file name.
+is implicitly added at the top of each file, where FileName is the PascalCase-ified version of the file name.

 if a module contains multiple submodules of the same name, they are joined